Country Report for Sierra Leone

 Provisions against violence and abuse in the Prevention of Cruelty to Children Act 1926, the Children and Young Persons Act, the Constitution 1991, the Offences Against the Person Act 1861, the Domestic Violence Act 2007 and the Child Rights Act 2007 are not interpreted as prohibiting all corporal punishment of children.
 The Persons with Disability Act 2011 is silent on the issue.

 The Constitution is under review: the process was launched in July 2013 and was expected to be completed by March 2015, but the process was largely suspended during the ebola virus outbreak and is now expected to be completed by 2019/2020.
+As of March 2021, the constitutional reform had not been completed.
 The review is in part informed by the recommendations of the Truth and Reconciliation Commission, published in 2004.
 The Commission recommended that corporal punishment of children be prohibited in the home and schools (see extract below); it is also building on the previous constitutional review in 2008, which similarly considered the recommendations of the Truth and Reconciliation Committee but did not recommend prohibition of corporal punishment.

 Alternative care settings